Chase-William/utf8-to-windows-vkc/README.md

                 is_shifting = false;
                 dw_flags = KEYEVENTF_KEYUP
             } else { // start shifting
-                is_shifting = true; // Update state that we are now shifting }
+                is_shifting = true; // update state that we are now shifting }
         }